Discrete-time Quantum Walks in Qudit Systems: Background

 In binary quantum systems, we have used a 'Black dot' ($\bullet$) to represent the control, and $\oplus$ to represent the target for representing the CNOT gate.

 \textbf{Generalized Multi-controlled Toffoli gate:} We extend the generalized CNOT or $INCREMENT$ further to operate over $n$ qudits as a generalized Multi-controlled Toffoli Gate or $n$-qudit Toffoli gate $C_{X,d}^n$.
-For $C_{X,d}^n$, the target qudit is increased by $a \ (\text{mod } d)$ only when all $n-1$ control qudits have the value $d-1$, , where $1 \le a \le d-1$.
-In schematic design of the generalized Multi-controlled Toffoli Gate, $C_{X,d}^n$, we have used 'Black dot' ($\bullet$) to represent all the control qudits, and a 'rectangle' ($\Hsquare$) to represent the target. '$X^d_{+a}$' in the target box represents the increment operator.
+For $C_{X,d}^n$, the target qudit is increased by $a \ (\text{mod } d)$ only when all $n-1$ control qudits have the value $d-1$, where $1 \le a \le d-1$.
+In the schematic design of the generalized Multi-controlled Toffoli Gate, $C_{X,d}^n$, we have used a 'Black dot' ($\bullet$) to represent all the control qudits, and a 'rectangle' ($\Hsquare$) to represent the target. '$X^d_{+a}$' in the target box represents the increment operator.
 In binary quantum systems, we have used a 'Black dot' ($\bullet$) to represent all the control qubits, and $\oplus$ to represent the target for representing the Multi-controlled Toffoli (MCT) gate.
-The $(d^n \times d^n)$ matrix representation of generalized Multi-controlled Toffoli (MCT) gate is as follows:

-Owing to technology constraints, a multi-controlled Toffoli gate can be substituted by an equivalent circuit comprising one-qudit and/ two-qudit gates.
+Owing to technology constraints, a multi-controlled Toffoli gate can be substituted by an equivalent circuit comprising one-qudit and/or two-qudit gates.
+As discussed in \cite{sahapra}, irrespective of the quantum systems, these multi-controlled gates can be decomposed with the same gate-cost and circuit-depth without ancilla in any finite-dimensional quantum system with the help of intermediate qudits.
+In fact, this decomposition only requires generalized CNOT gates, no T gate or S gate is required.
+Hence, to implement DTQW, qudit systems will be beneficial over qubit systems concerning qudit-cost, gate-cost, and circuit-depth, since, while using qudit systems over binary systems, the less number of qudits are required to implement the same number of steps of DTQW as compared to the number of qubits.